MoscouCapitale/Mocap/README.md

 ...
 ```

-3. Copy the `.env.example` file to `.env` and fill in the api keys from the Supabase instance
+3. Copy the `.env.example` file to `.env.local` and fill in the api keys from the Supabase instance
 ```Bash
 cp .env.example .env